Centroid (centre of gravity) of Cardboard Quadrilateral

 Explore Further

-3) Where would you locate the balancing point of a 'perimeter' quadrilateral?
-For example, of a quadrilateral consisting of just sticks or rods forming its perimeter?
+4) Where would you locate the balancing point of a 'perimeter' quadrilateral?
+For example, of a quadrilateral consisting of just sticks, rods or rigid wire forming its perimeter?

 Humenberger, Hans.
 (2023).
 Centroids of Quadrilaterals and a Peculiarity of Parallelograms.
 At Right Angles, November, pp. 1-9.